 03 Choose a Good Location to Film

 Often, you want to pick the typical environment where the customer or service user would be – to give a nice context to what they’re saying.
 So this may be in their place of work, or yours, or perhaps at home.
 Outdoors can be refreshing, too, though a bit risky with the weather in the UK!
 To create a specific vibe.
 Generally, a big bright room that’s not too noisy will do.
-You can also consider using a studio with a backdrop for a more serious or professional tone.
+You can also consider using a professional film studio with a backdrop for a more serious or professional tone.

 04 Implement Thoughtful Questionnaire Design